shifengxu/BCC_RCM/README.md

 Specifically, we assume the dataset being in folder ``./harddisk/dataset/``.
 And then we split the dataset into two parts: training dataset and testing dataset (or validation dataset).

-While split, we identify the images with 5 labels:
+While splitting, we identified the images with 5 labels:
 * BCC (Basal Cell Carcinoma)
 * NS (normal skin)
 * Melanocytic